xddxdd/blog/source/_posts/en/article/modify-computer/worship-in-traceroute.lantian/index.md

 Packets to the destination IP will be forwarded through each VM to create a path.

 Next, I need to think of a way to create the VMs.
-I have ESXi on Kimsufi, and it shouldn't be that resource intensive to start a bunch of Alpine Linux VMs.
-But I'll have to do manual configuration for each of them, which is too much of a hassle!
+I have ESXi on Kimsufi, and it shouldn't be that resource-intensive to start a bunch of Alpine Linux VMs.
+But I'd have to do manual configuration for each of them, which is too much of a hassle!

-From another prospective, Docker is a management tool for LXC containers, and LXC containers have their independent network namespaces with their own IPs and routes.
+From another perspective, Docker is a management tool for LXC containers, and LXC containers have their independent network namespaces with their own IPs and routes.
 For my purpose, they are perfect replacements for full Linux VMs.

 So I went to create Docker images.
 All I need is an Alpine image that runs the following script on startup: